JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/the_bandit_surfer/README.md

 We find a website with 3 elf images you can download by clicking on them.
 I downloaded them all and used the typical stego tools to see if there was anything hidden inside.
 Nothing.

-Using gobuster we find 2 directories to explore.
+Using gobuster I find 2 directories to explore.

 ```
 Gobuster dir -u http://rh:8000/ -w /usr/share/wordlists/gobuster/common.txt